 summa cum laude for a cumulative GPA of 3.8 or above.

 Graduation with academic honors represents outstanding work within the requirements of a given major or specialization and significant effort in addition to those minimum requirements.
 Excellence in these areas is measured by overall GPA, performance in designated gateway courses within a major and completion of a thesis.

 Academic honesty is a fundamental value in education.
-European University enforces a strict academic ethics code to which all students must adhere.
+EU Business School enforces a strict academic ethics code to which all students must adhere.
 Academic dishonesty includes, but is not limited to: plagiarism, attempted theft of academic records or examinations and alteration of grades.
 Any of these offenses will result in automatic failure of the course and/or expulsion from the university.